 It’s natural to have worries when considering whether to undergo a potentially life-changing operation.
-But you can take comfort knowing modern lung surgery is often less invasive and more effective than in years past.
-And for many people with lung cancer, surgery is the best chance for their cure.
+But you can take comfort in knowing that modern lung surgery is often less invasive and more effective than in years past.
+And for many people living with lung cancer, surgery is the best chance for their cure.
 Mercy offers the following types of lung cancer surgery.